Quickstart

 Start Recap’s Server

-We’ve been using Recap’s CLI to read schemas, but Recap comes with an gateway server as well.
-The gateway server can list and read schemas over HTTP/JSON.
+• A gateway to list and read schemas.
 You will find this handy if you’re not using Python, or if you want to integrate Recap with other systems.

 Start the server at http://localhost:8000: